AviNessimi/Benchmarking/Benchmarking/reports/Benchmarking.SerilogSinksTest.md

 ## JMeter
 JMeter Graphs Results displays line charts for common metrics as well as number figures:

-No of Samples: the number of samples being processed, Latest Sample: Latest Elapsed Time in milliseconds, Average Elapsed Time: in milliseconds,
+- No of Samples: the number of samples being processed,
+- Latest Sample: Latest Elapsed Time in milliseconds,
+- Average Elapsed Time: in milliseconds,
-Standard Deviation: in milliseconds, and Throughput: in KB/sec.
+- Standard Deviation: in milliseconds,
+- Throughput: in KB/sec.

 ## 500 Users 100 request every second